julianchurchill/text-adventure/README.md

 Done
 ====

+- [FEATURE] New default action 'Examine some item' - can be used to look at items in the current location without picking it up
 - [FEATURE] Replaced long press context menu for actions with actions buttons
 - [FEATURE] Read a model setup from a plain text file
 - [FEATURE] The user must be able to scroll the main text view when it gets full up